sam-eee/sam-eee.github.io/aboutme.md

 ### My history

-- SLAM implementations on mobile robots
+- SLAM implementations on mobile robots.
 - Soft mobile robots and actuators.

-###Professional Acitivities
+### Professional Acitivities
 -President of the [Artificial Intelligence and Robotics Society at the Queen Mary University of London](http://qmrs.co.uk) for the second consecutive year.
--Robotics Automation Engineer - Ultima Forma Limited 2019
+-Robotics Automation Engineer - Ultima Forma Limited 2019.